azagniotov/swift-parallax-scrolling-collectionview/README.md

 ### Parallax Scrolling in Swift UICollectionViewController
-##### Parallax scrolling using moving background and static foreground (alpha) images
+##### Parallax scrolling using a moving background and a static foreground (alpha) images

 [Parallax scrolling](https://en.wikipedia.org/wiki/Parallax_scrolling) is a big UI design trend these days.
-Is a technique where background images move by the camera slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.
+It is a technique where background images move by the camera slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.